 By analyzing conflicts on regional and subnational level we can identify security risks for your company or planned investments at an early stage and work together to develop strategies to mitigate your risk.
 We are happy to support you with your individual risk analysis.
 For more information, please contact us.

 The conflict presented highlights that sectarian disputes are not always limited to the spread and practice of religions, but can equally include territorial disputes.
-Similarly, this conflict emphasizes that the integration of non-violent conflicts into the MBI CONIAS approach proves to be highly relevant, as they have the potential to escalate to a violent conflict at any time.
+At the same time, this conflict emphasizes that the integration of non-violent conflicts into the MBI CONIAS approach proves to be highly relevant, as they have the potential to escalate to a violent conflict at any time.

 About the author: